smartcontractkit/functions-hardhat-starter-kit/README.md

 By default, all encrypted environment variables will be stored in a file named `.env.enc` in the root directory of this repo.

-First, set the encryption password by running the command `npx env-enc set-password`.
+First, set the encryption password by running the command `npx env-enc set-pw`.
 The password must be set at the beginning of each new session.
 If this password is lost, there will be no way to recover the encrypted environment variables.